PrincetonUniversity/fusionrate/README.md

 =========================================
 The package tries to handle broken or unreasonable inputs silently, in a reasonable way, rather than crashing.
 Negative or infinite energies or temperatures resolve to NaN.

+Zero energies or temperatures should return zero cross sections and rate coefficients.
-Zero energies or temperatures may be handled as if they had a very small positive value, in order to make use of interpolation functions in log-log space.
+However, the derivatives with respect to energies or temperatures may be small but nonzero, in order to help a gradient-based optimizer realize that positive temperatures increase fusion rates.

 Citing
 ======